kamych1916/Site---kamych1916-version-1.3-/README.md

 now this templates doesn't work in url - kamych1916, because the site will be upgraded to version 2.0

-you can go to - www.kamych1916.ru
+you can visit my site now - www.kamych1916.ru